The official term for breast pain or soreness is “mastalgia,” which comes in two forms: cyclic and non-cyclic.

 In addition to timing, cyclic mastalgia can be recognized by location of the pain: bilateral, localized in the upper quadrant, and occasionally associated with lumps.
 And yes, it CAN extend to the armpit and arm, too.
 Although most common among women in their 20s and 30s (with periods of remission during pregnancy and lactation), cyclical pain may persist into perimenopause due to the erratic surges and drops in hormones that are all-too-common during these years.
 For the most part, cyclical pain subsides come menopause, with certain exceptions for women using oral contraceptives or hormone therapy.

-Non-cyclic pain is the type that primarily affects postmenopausal women.
+Non-cyclic pain can affect anyone, but is particularly common for women in their 40s and 50s.
 Because it is not linked to menstruation, non-cyclic pain doesn’t follow a predictable pattern.
 It can be constant or intermittent, affect one breast or both, involve the entire breast or just a small part…in other words, there’s no way to know when or how it’ll pop up.

 Whereas cyclical pain is, more often than not, a sign of expected hormone changes, non-cyclical pain is usually a symptom of a specific condition such as a cyst or benign tumor.
 Other potential causes include: